LD8/LD8.github.io/_posts/2020-03-02-DD-Translation-in-Deployment.md

   ```

-* It turned out I needed to restart the server:
+* ### It turned out I needed to restart the server:

   ```bash
   $ sudo service gunicorn restart
   ```

-  Then everything will be applied, and it only takes a second!
+## Now everything will be applied, and it only takes a second!